Oliver's Cornwall

 Trist House Garden at Veryan

 Trist House was built around 1830 by Samuel Trist, vicar of Veryan and son of the man who built the village's famed 'round houses'.
 Much of Samuel's garden had been lost when Graham and Brenda Salmon bought the house in 1994.
 They have restored some features - including Italianate terraces and a giant rockery - and added many more.
-For a garden that is mostly only ten years old it seems remarkably mature.
+For a garden that, at the time of our visit, was mostly only ten years old it seemed remarkably mature.
 Amongst the delights are a rose pergola, a hydrangea walk, wisteria beds, a dell garden, a wild rose garden - and the view from the house over the Italianate terraces to a luxuriantly planted border.
-Do be sure to include the part of the garden across the drive or you will miss some of these features and the large rockeries which are under restoration.
-Cream teas are served in a charming courtyard behind the house.
-There is only a small amount of parking but it rarely gets busy.
-Just up the Portloe road in Veryan
+Do be sure to include the part of the garden across the drive or you will miss some of these features and the large rockeries which were under restoration at the time of our visit in June 2004.
+Excellent cream teas are served in a charming courtyard behind the house.
+There is only a small amount of parking but it rarely gets busy and, if it does, there is space to park in the village and walk up.

 Cream Teas in the Courtyard